Esri/workforce-scripts/readmes/migrate_to_v2.md

 - -project-id \<projectId\> - The workforce project ID (from AGOL)
 - -new-title \<title\> - (Optional) What you want your new V2 project to be called.
 If you do not provided a title, by default the name will be "{old title} Upgraded"
 - --skip-dispatchers - (Optional) If provided, the dispatcher data will not be migrated (in case you do not want your dispatchers seeing the project yet)
+- -where - The where clause for the assignments you want to migrate.
+This is optional - by default, we migrate assignments that are not completed or canceled.

 Example Usage:
 ```bash